artsy/hokusai/README.md

 ### Working with Images

 * `hokusai push` - Build and push and image to the AWS ECR project repo.
-* `hokusai images` - List all image tags in the AWS ECR project repo.
+* `hokusai tags` - List all image tags in the AWS ECR project repo.

 ### Working with Kubernetes
 Hokusai uses `kubectl` to connect to Kubernetes.
 You first need to make sure `kubectl` is installed and you have proper config setup for connecting to your Kubernetes.
 Hokusai `install` commands provide basic setup for this: